hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01 Control Changes.md

 #### Identify release status of changes

-Some changes may require Customer approval before they can be implemented.
-Customer approval is achieved using **CM01-003-02 Peer Review**.
-Any changes approved by the customer and implemented are considered **External Release**
+**Internal releases** are those baselines which have not, and/or do not need to be reviewed by the customer prior to implementation.

-Some changes may not require Customer approval before implementation.
-These changes can remain in a state of **Internal Release** until delivered as part of a formal deliverable or milestone item, at which time they progress to **External Release** status.
+Any changes approved by the customer and implemented are considered **External Release**.

 **Document Control**